 In four years, we have worked in eight countries.

 Phyllis Gichuhi, born in Nairobi, discovered her passion for nature and conservation early on, while growing up near Nairobi National Park.
-Phyllis is excited to be applying her experience and knowledge to the urban sanitation problem about which she is not only passionate, but also feels is one of the most pressing social concerns of the day.
+Phyllis spent her fellowship speaking with dozens of organisations across Nairobi working in drinking water, sanitation and entrepreneurship.

 Fitse Gelaye investigated the sanitation landscape in Addis Ababa and found major challenges to sanitation access despite a growing interest in market-based solutions and a government commitment to universal sanitation access.